G11-999/kiwiq/docs/design_docs/workflow_service/guides/nodes/if_else_node_guide.md

 -   Use this node when your workflow needs to make a decision: "If X is true, go path A, otherwise go path B".
 -   `tagged_conditions`: Define your checks here.
 Give each check a clear `tag` name (like `"is_urgent"`).
 Set up the conditions (`field`, `operator`, `value`) just like in the Filter node.
+-   You can use `value_path` in your conditions to compare one field against another field dynamically, rather than against a fixed value.
 -   `branch_logic_operator`: Decide how the results of your tagged checks combine. `"and"` means *all* checks must pass to choose the 'true' path. `"or"` means only *one* check needs to pass.
 -   **Important:** This node *only* outputs the decision (`"true_branch"` or `"false_branch"`).
 It *doesn't* actually send the workflow down the path.
 -   **You MUST connect this node's output to a `Router` node.** The Router node reads the `branch` decision and directs the workflow to the correct next step (`assign_to_sales` or `send_to_nurturing` in the example).